bodrick/awesome/TOPICS.md

 ## package

-*   [JoshuaKGoldberg/create-typescript-app](https://github.com/JoshuaKGoldberg/create-typescript-app) - Quickstart-friendly TypeScript template with comprehensive formatting, linting, releases, testing, and other great tooling built-in. ✨
+*   [JoshuaKGoldberg/create-typescript-app](https://github.com/JoshuaKGoldberg/create-typescript-app) - Quickstart-friendly TypeScript template with comprehensive, configurable, opinionated tooling. 💝
 *   [dbforge/nUpdate](https://github.com/dbforge/nUpdate) - A comfortable update solution for .NET-applications.
 *   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: A better UI for your package managers
 *   [IzyPro/WatchDog](https://github.com/IzyPro/WatchDog) - WatchDog is a Realtime Message, Event, HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
 It allows developers log and view messages, events, http requests made to their web application and also exception caught during runtime in their web applications, all in Realtime.